Home Heat Transfer Storyline

-- Kit includes: Materials for conduction and convection experiments, combustion demos, Pre-made model houses, insulation material testing, IR thermometers for student home investigations, engineering challenge materials for students to design and insulate mini (cake box) houses, materials for investigating climate science through the Two Earth model and more.
+- Kit includes: Materials for conduction and convection experiments, combustion demos, pre-made model houses, insulation material testing, IR thermometers for student home investigations, engineering challenge materials for students to design and insulate mini (cake box) houses, materials for investigating climate science through the modeling climate science experiment and more.

 - Click here for the full Home Heat Transfer kit inventory.